CodeCureAgent: Automatic Classification and Repair of Static Analysis Warnings: Approach

 \subsubsection{Classification}

 Static analyzers are known to generate large numbers of warnings, many of which are irrelevant or difficult to act upon.
-This makes classification a crucial first step: distinguishing true positives from false positives prevents wasted repair attempts and avoids introducing incorrect changes~\cite{Kharkar2022,Wen2024}.
+This makes classification a crucial first step: distinguishing TPs from FPs prevents wasted repair attempts and avoids introducing incorrect changes~\cite{Kharkar2022,Wen2024}.

 Once the classification agent has collected sufficient information, it can call the tool \textit{Answer classification questions} to address three guiding questions that support the decision on warning classification.
 In brief, these questions assess: (i) whether the warning is correctly raised and the rule description applies in this specific case, (ii) whether the developer may have intentionally violated the rule (e.g., for functional or design reasons), and (iii) whether the warning can be fixed without breaking existing functionality.
 The agent gives a yes/no answer and an explanation that refers to collected context to avoid baseless or hallucinated answers.